 Second, also as Muir predicted in October 2022, Islamist jihadists have continued to see hotels as one of their primary target sets.
 This trend will continue in Africa and elsewhere around the world, including in the West.

 As an aside, while the hotels profiled here were small and rural, they still serve as a warning for the larger, more monied hotels in Africa and elsewhere.
 Islamist jihadists attack hotels all over the world for the same reasons, and they use the same tactics, no matter how pricey (or not) they are.

-Third, if the Ethiopian government was correct in asserting that an al Shabaab cell was behind the bombing of the Itegue Taitu Hotel, then it is an indicator that this Somalia-based group might be expanding into Ethiopia and possibly other parts of Africa.
+Third, if the Ethiopian government was correct in suggesting that an al Shabaab cell was behind the bombing of an Ethiopian hotel on orthodox Easter, then it is an indicator that this Somalia-based group might be expanding into Ethiopia and possibly other parts of Africa.
 Muir previously reported on a failed 2019 hotel attack in Ethiopia by al Shabaab here.
 These activities suggest al Shabaab, or an Islamist jihadist terror network the government is calling al Shabaab, is active in Ethiopia.
 As a result, hotels will be at risk there for the foreseeable future.
 Al Shabaab specializes in hotel attacks.

 Third, the Iranian penchant for revenge operations against Israel, the US, and other nations that are involved in neutralizing Tehran’s influence and security personnel will endure.
 As a result, Iran will continue to target its enemies at hotels and other venues where they are deemed vulnerable.